-The Cardinal was unable to secure Henry’s desire for a divorce from Catherine of Aragon; Henry was not happy with this outcome, and the King sent the Cardinal to trial.
-Wolsey’s health failed him, and he died before the trial could begin.
+The Cardinal could not secure Henry’s desire to divorce from Catherine of Aragon; Henry was not happy with this outcome.
+The King sent the Cardinal to trial.
+Wolsey’s health failed him, and he died before the trial began.

 King Henry VIII

 King Henry invested large sums improving and extended Hampton Court; it was one of sixty homes owned by the King; this was his fourth favourite.
 All of Henry’s six wives stayed at the Palace.
 When Queen Elizabeth I (reign 1558-1603) came to the throne, she entertained the Duke of Wurttemberg who was impressed and said, ‘the most splendid and most magnificent Royal edifice to be found in England, or for that matter in other countries’.

 King William III and Queen Mary II

 King William III (reign 1689-1702) and Queen Mary II (reign 1689-1694) wanted to build a modern Baroque Palace.
 The plan was to demolish the entire Tudor palace and rebuild.
 The genius Sir Christopher Wren was employed to carry out the work.
 After Queen Mary died in 1694, work ceased, ultimately the Palace was not finished, so we have an exciting blend of styles from those two periods.
 The later Georgian Kings and Queens added their style, works of art and remodelling.